Factsheets and clarifying notes

 - Psychological Professions Network guide on Working with People who are Deaf, Deafblind or Hard of Hearing

-- NHS Choices Guidance on Supporting Mental Health Users and Carers with Communication Difficulties
+- NHS Guidance on Supporting Mental Health Users and Carers with Communication Difficulties

-- UK Association of Alternative Formats (UKAAF) resources to ensure the accuracy and quality of translated and transcribed information: general guidance and minimum standards
+- UK Association for Accessible Formats (UKAAF) resources to ensure the accuracy and quality of translated and transcribed information: general guidance and minimum standards

 Online Discussion Forum

 The Patient Information Forum (PIF), supported by NHS England, has launched a new online group to support organisations with following the Accessible Information Standard.
 The group is free to join, and is for anyone involved in implementing the Standard.
 The group will be an online space where users can connect with each other and: